The Debate Over GMO

 The Debate Over GMO Thumbnail

-Last updated on August 11th, 2023 at 08:51 pm
+Last updated on September 27th, 2024 at 10:22 pm

 Technological advancements, recently developed technologies, and methods using other newly found scientific findings are a constant in producing many everyday items.
 But did you know that some of these scientific outcomes are used to produce genetically modified crops and animals?
 Research and technological advancements have paved the way for genetically modified organisms, commonly called GMOs.
 Genetically modified organisms have been in the limelight since the 1980s, which has led to countless controversies.
 Shown below are GMOs' Advantages And Disadvantages.